Ancestral Lands Conservation Corps Crew Leader (Acoma)

-Ancestral Lands Conservation Corps (ALCC) engages motivated Indigenous young adults, ages 18 - 30, to complete challenging and impactful conservation and service projects throughout the western United States.
+Ancestral Lands Conservation Corps (ALCC) engages motivated young adults, ages 18 - 30, to complete challenging and impactful conservation and service projects throughout the western United States.
 Projects may include trail construction & maintenance, habitat improvement, hazardous fuels reduction, re-vegetation, historic preservation, and local environmental service projects.
-ALCC provides opportunities for members to learn about the local environment and issues surrounding conservation.
+ALCC provides opportunities for members to learn about and connect with the environment, issues surrounding conservation, and local Indigenous values.

 ALCC crews work in a variety of National Parks, National Forests, and other public areas.
 Selected members are placed on a crew which will then collaborate to perform project work.
 ALCC is a non-residential program and does not offer housing.
 Gear and equipment rental is available upon request.

 The Acoma office is located in front of the Acoma Senior Center at 70 Pinsbaari Drive Acoma NM 87034.
 From Pinsbaari Drive turn on to Sunrise Road than take a left on to Sliver Fox Road all the way to the top and you will see our building with the double red doors.

 - Manage, supervise, and lead the day-to-day details of project work.

 - Implement skills training on worksite and facilitate intentional discussions with crew

 - Promote individual corps member development and a healthy community

 - Facilitate crew member development via one-on-one check-ins, debriefs, and evaluations